Who doesn’t enjoy receiving a postcard from a loved one? An alternative to sending formal letters, postcards were first introduced during the...

 Frank H. Netter was an American surgeon who had always wanted to be an artist.
 In the first years of medical practice, Netter did medical artwork to supplement his income.
 However, he soon realized that medical illustration was his real dream job.
 He believed very strongly that medical illustration would only be of value if it explained a medical concept.

 His book of over 4000 illustrations became popular immediately.
 It led initially to his first comprehensive collection, The CIBA Collection of Medical Illustrations (1948).
 Next came the widely-known Netter’s Atlas of Human Anatomy.
 This atlas was probably his crowning achievement.
-It rapidly became one the most widely used atlases of anatomy in medical schools all over the world.
+It rapidly became one of the most widely used atlases of anatomy in medical schools all over the world.
 It is still in use today.
 Contemporary illustrators also routinely use Netter’s illustrations as references in order to create anatomical artworks with the help of advanced software.

 Now medical illustration has become a profession in its own right.
-An Association of Medical Illustrators was founded and a number of schools for education of medical illustrators have been set up since that established by Brödel.
+An Association of Medical Illustrators was founded and a number of schools for the education of medical illustrators have been set up since that established by Brödel.

 Medical imaging like computed tomography (CT scan) and magnetic resonance imaging (MRI), as well as photography, may seem more useful and accurate than illustrations.
 That’s not true.
 In fact, the role of illustration remains fundamental to the teaching and learning of medicine and allied subjects.
-Illustration can focus on details.
-For example, using a sort of “augmented reality”, using unnatural colors to stress some points, or selecting different depths unlike a genuine photograph.
+Illustrations can focus on details.
+For example, using a sort of “augmented reality”, using unnatural colors to stress some points, or selecting different depths, unlike a genuine photograph.

 Nowadays anatomical illustration also uses technological tools, in particular software technology.
 A new generation of medical images is being created in innovative formats.
 But the focus always remains on scientific education and, of course, artistic beauty.